Bug report #20013

 All this points make me think that the issue may be that QGIS misinterpret CSR of the .tif image and use a terrestrial ellipsoid instead of a martian one.
 But I'm not familiar at all with this kind of problem and could be completely wrong.

 If you need any supplementary informations about this issue I will be at your disposal.

-#5 Updated by Sylvain Breton over 1 year ago
+#5 Updated by Sylvain Breton almost 2 years ago

 Paolo Cavallini wrote:

 What is the real CRS for these data?

 The real CRS of the image in the screenshot is the custom CRS (user:100103 -* Generated CRS (+proj=sinu +lon_0=335.47655435955 +x_0=0 +a=3396000 +b=3396000 +units=m +no_defs) Projected).
 This CRS is provided along the image by the NASA.

 Those images are provided by Context Camera (CTX) onboard Mars Express.
 Each CTX image has its own local projection system.
 Those images are projected on a Martian Ellipsoid (+a=3396000 +b=3396000).